-Restoration work at Chambord resumed in 1947 with the goal of restoring Chambord to its initial splendour.
+Restoration work at Chambord resumed in 1947.
+The goal was to restore Chambord to its initial splendour.

 It is said that François I wanted the roof of Chambord to look like the skyline of Constantinople.

 One of the most remarkable features of Chambord is the double spiral staircase.
-It is believed that Leonardo da Vinci might have designed this unusual stairway which consists of two parallel stairways wrapped around one another, where two people can walk up and down without ever meeting.
+It is believed that Leonardo da Vinci might have designed this unusual stairway.
+It consists of two parallel stairways wrapped around one another, where two people can walk up and down without ever meeting.

 The double-helix staircase leads to each of the three floors of the chateau.

-Notice the casing which is in the likeness of that of Blois, which was commissioned by French King François I: here and there you can observe cherubs, lizards, a wingless Pegasus, and the letter “F” and the salamander, the symbols of François I.
+Notice the casing which is in the likeness of that of Blois, which was commissioned by French King François I. Here and there you can observe cherubs, lizards, a wingless Pegasus, the letter “F” and the salamander, the symbols of François I.

 Mademoiselle de Montpensier, in her Mémoires (1659), wrote about the great spiral staircase in these terms:

-The top of the central section is surmounted by a 32-metre lantern which crowns the grand stairway, well above the terraces.
+The top of the central section is surmounted by a 32-metre lantern.
+It crowns the grand stairway, well above the terraces.
 A single-helix staircase ascends to the top of the lantern, which is topped by a narrow turret and a stone fleur-de-lis.